themesberg/flowbite/content/components/list-group.md

 {{< /example >}}

-## Features list group (New)
+## Features list group

-Use the following example to create a list of buttons as a menu together with [SVG icons](https://flowbite.com/icons/).
+Use this example to show a list of features with icons in a card component.

 {{< example class="flex justify-center" github="components/list-group.md" show_dark=true >}}